NaluKit/malio/README.md

 As we moved from GWT RPC to Spring Boot Rest Controller and [Domino-Rest](https://github.com/DominoKit/domino-rest), we expose the services of our web application.
 As long as we have GET-calls, we can use Spring security for the parameters.
-As sson as we work with POST, we have to validate more complex objects.
-We started looking for a solution but did not find a suitable solution that work with GWT or J2CL.
+As soon as we work with POST, we have to validate more complex objects.
+We started looking for a solution but did not find a suitable one that work with GWT or J2CL.

 So we decided to create a simple solution to validate our input classes (which are located inside the shared project).